 And those were the simple steps to switch between speakers, headphones, and wireless audio devices with ease.

 Windows 11 comes with a bunch of visual and core changes.
-However, we’ve been covering everything that a user should know before getting started with Windows 11.
-Make sure to check our detailed coverage on Windows 11.
+In the same vein, we’ve been covering everything that a user should know before getting started with Windows 11.
+Make sure to check our detailed coverage on Windows 11 and useful Windows 11 guides.

 Do you like the changes?
 Let us know in the comments below.